stbarrientos/reimbursement-calculator/README.md

 A simple reimbursement calculator algorithm.

 ### Running the project
-This project can be run from any ruby 3.4.1 development environment.
+This project can be run from any ruby 3.4.1 (untested in other versions) development environment.
 Simply run:
 `ruby main.rb`
 from the project root.

+To run the project in a container (requires Docker) run:
+`docker compose run release`

-If you don't have a local ruby development environment, you can run the project interactively via:
+To run the project interatively if you don't have a local ruby development environment:
 `docker compose run -it dev bash`

-To run the project non-interactively (if you just want to see the final results) run:
-`docker compose run release`
+### Quick Directory Overview
+The code lives primarily in `src`.
+All of the classes and logic live there.
+You'll find `main.rb` in the root directory, this is "executable" for the project, and the only file meant to be called directly.
+You can find the tests in the `tests` directory.
+The `input.json` file is used by `main.rb` right now for the sake of simplicity.
+This file contains a sample input for the executable to operate on.

 ### The Client Requests